smaurice101/readthedocs/docs/source/tmlapi.rst

 **Port Summary:**

+- 5050: REST API endpoints
+- 4040: Airflow DAGs/UI
+- 6060: ViperViz dashboard
+- **9002: Client Connect - THIS IS THE PORT FOR YOUR REST API CALLS (Change as Needed)**

 **Required User Substitutions:**

 This service exposes endpoints to create topics, preprocess data, run machine learning pipelines, generate predictions, and consume data from topics through the Viper backend.